-SEMA — Your platform partner for mass timber construction
+SEMA – Your platform partner for Timber Construction

-SEMA — Your platform partner for mass timber construction
+SEMA – Your platform partner for Timber Construction

-We enable our clients and partners to gain profitability and master the challenge of sustainable construction, and deliver the digital platform for efficient processes and collaboration in mass timber construction.
+We enable our clients and partners to gain profitability and master the challenge of sustainable construction, and deliver the digital platform for efficient processes and collaboration in Timber Construction.

 Reliable.
 Sustainable.
 In Partnership.

-We connect the mass timber building process to keep the environment livable and beautiful for future generations.
+We connect the sustainable timber building process to protect the environment for future generations.

 Reliable.
 Sustainable.
 In Partnership.